“Jonah” series: (post #3)

-The Greek word used in this verse for the creature in question is cetos, which literally means “a huge fish.”
-For this reason, no other translation other than the K.J.V. is definitely in the minority in translating the word as “whale” in the verse.
-Instead, they go with: “the great fish,” “the huge fish,” or even “the sea monster” (N.A.S.V., N.R.S.V., The Amplified Bible).
+The Greek word used in this verse for the creature in question is ketos, which literally means “a huge fish.”
+For this reason, the K.J.V. is definitely in the minority in translating the word as “whale” in the verse.
+Most other translations go with: “the great fish,” “the huge fish,” or even “the sea monster” (N.A.S.V., N.R.S.V., The Amplified Bible).

 Still, though, the creature actually could have been some type of whale.
 I say this because the Old Testament and the New Testament were written long before our modern biologists started classifying whales as mammals rather than fish.
 To the writers of the Bible, any creature that had a vertebrate and lived in the water was a “fish.”
 They simply didn’t take into account that whales are warm blooded, give birth to live young rather than laying eggs, and must come up every now and then to take in air.

 Whatever the creature was, it was big enough to not only swallow Jonah whole but also house him in its belly for three days and three nights.
 Could any such creature exist?
 You bet.
 One example is the sperm whale, which does swim the waters of the Mediterranean Sea.
 These whales have massive heads, mouths as large as twenty feet long and fifteen feet high, and gullets big enough to swallow a man’s entire body.
 For the record, these creatures are known to feed on squid, and squid oftentimes grow larger than men.